kubernetes/sig-release/release-team/role-handbooks/communications/README.md

         <ul>
         <li>Begin the release blog draft, if not yet started
         <li>Host a meeting with the Release Lead, Enhancements Lead, and Release Notes to discuss the Release Highlights to be highlighted in the release blog and ensure consistency with Release Notes
-        <li>Optional 'Deprecations and Removals' blog ready for review
+        <li>Publish the optional 'Mid-Cycle (Deprecations and Removals)' blog
         <li>Schedule the release Live Webinar with CNCF by emailing <code>webinars@cncf.io</code>.
 You may be referred to <a href="https://calendly.com/cncfonlineprograms">Calendly</a>.
 The webinar is typically scheduled for 3-4 weeks after the release
         <li>Schedule press and analyst pre-briefings and interviews for the release lead with CNCF by emailing <code>pr@cncf.io</code>
         <li>Schedule release blog and press embargo with CNCF